pixiesky/devdocs/guides/v2.0/test/integration/integration_test_setup.md

 The default integration test configuration can be found at `dev/tests/integration/phpunit.xml.dist`.

-Without adjustments it will run all core integration tests, which is useful for example on a continuous integration server.
+Without adjustments. it will run all core integration tests, which is useful for example on a continuous integration server.

 When making adjustments to the configuration, copy the default file to `dev/tests/integration/phpunit.xml` (again, without the `.dist` suffix) and make your changes there.
 That way your changes will not be overwritten during Magento upgrades.

 There are many settings in the file.
-This guide will only describes three common adjustments.
+This topic discusses only three common adjustments.

-Please refer to the [PHPUnit documentation](https://phpunit.de/manual/4.1/en/appendixes.configuration.html) and the comments in the default file for more information on the available configuration settings.
+Please refer to the [PHPUnit documentation](https://phpunit.de/manual/4.1/en/appendixes.configuration.html){:target="_blank"} and the comments in the default file for more information on the available configuration settings.

 #### The TESTS_CLEANUP Constant